 That's our prologue of Poodle the chicken and What? the dog.

-As the prologue ended,

-Poodle looked down

-and noticed

-the bottom of the page.
+As the prologue ended, Poodle looked down and noticed the bottom of the page.
+On this page the fourth wall breaks, and the animals know they are in a book.
 "See?" said the author.
 "It's right below this sentence."

-noun

-The name of a person, a place, or a thing:

-Fred, Florida, flapjack

-Chapter One: Nouns

-It happened this way,

-one wind-willowy day,

-that Poodle did say

-to What?, "What?, let us survey

-the noun.
-Let us weigh

-some with sounds like bouquet,

-or beret, or affray."

-Nouns are names, Poodle thought.

-The language has got

-an array of them, lots,

-as it ought,

-but What? had not caught

-this plot.
-His mind was in knots.

-What? just barked, "What?"
+Fred, Florida, flapjack Chapter One: Nouns It happened this way, one wind-willowy day, that Poodle did say to What?, "What?, let us survey the noun.
+Let us weigh some with sounds like bouquet, or beret, or affray."
+Notice way day say survey weigh bouquet beret affray. vocabulary: AFFRAY public fighting that disturbs the peace Nouns are names, Poodle thought.

+vocabulary: ARRAY a display or range of a particular thing; a vast array of literature The language has got an array of them, lots, as it ought, but What? had not caught this plot.
+His mind was in knots. perfect rhyme: thought got lots ought not caught plot knots, and What? is a near rhyme What? just barked, "What?"